Overview and explanation of the reporting points

 Companies and organisations have the opportunity to report a security incident via the reporting form on the website of the BSI's reporting and information portal.
 These reports are used to create a reliable and meaningful picture of the situation, to recognise possible correlations and to be able to initiate appropriate measures or issue warnings on this basis.
 If you provide contact details, the BSI can get in touch with you on request, subject to availability.
 However, you are also welcome to submit an anonymous report.
 In this FAQ list, we explain what a report on an IT security incident should ideally look like.

-Federal reporting point
+German Federal reporting point (Bund)

-According to Section 4 (3) BSIG, German federal authorities are obliged to inform the BSI immediately if they become aware of information required for the prevention of threats to information technology security.
-The details of the reporting procedure are set out in a general administrative regulation for the implementation of paragraph 3 of the BSIG.
+According to Section 4(3) BSIG (2009), German federal institutions are obliged to inform the BSI immediately if they become aware of information required for the prevention of threats to information technology security.
+The details of the reporting procedure have been specified in a general administrative regulation.
+The reporting obligations of the regulation remain in effect until a new administrative regulation is issued pursuant to Section 43(5) of the BSIG (2026).

 Cyber Security Network reporting point